hermajan/lyrics/readme.md

 ###Lyrics
-Lyrics is a application for obtaining music lyrics from the internet.
+Lyrics is an application for showing music lyrics from the internet.

 It uses library [jsoup](https://github.com/jhy/jsoup) for parsing data.